Heck-R/HeckR_ClipLog/README.md

 ## Dependencies

+If you wish to use / play around with the scripts instead of the built version, you need some dependencies
 All of the dependencies can be found in the following repository: [HeckR_AUH-Lib](https://github.com/Heck-R/HeckR_AUH-Lib)

+The dependencies should be placed anywhere where they can be imported using the angle bracket syntax (e.g.: \<modulname\>).
+One possibility is to put them directly inside a folder named "Lib" next to the main script (HeckR_ClipLog.ahk)

 Some of these might be 3rd party scripts.
 The original authors and sources are linked in the repository provided above

+- AutoXYWH.ahk
 - GDIP_All.ahk
 - GDIPHelper.ahk